angular/angular/aio/content/start/deployment.md

-## Deploying from StackBlitz

-StackBlitz allows you to publish your Angular app directly to Firebase from your project.
-The steps below outline how to deploy it quickly without setting up your own hosting environment.
+## Share your application

+StackBlitz projects are public by default, allowing you to share your Angular app via the project URL.
+Keep in mind that this is a great way to share ideas and prototypes, but it is not intended for production hosting.

-1. In your StackBlitz project, in the left menu bar, click the `Firebase` icon.
+1. In your StackBlitz project, make sure you have forked or saved your project.
-1. If you don’t have a `Firebase` account, visit the [Firebase](https://firebase.google.com/ "Firebase web site") to sign up for a free hosting account.
-1. Click the `Sign into Google` button and follow the prompts to give `StackBlitz` access your `Firebase` projects
-1. Select the `project` where you wish to deploy your application.
-1. Click the `Deploy` button to deploy your application.
-1. After the deployment completes, click the `Open live site` link to view your app live.
+1. In the preview pane, you should see a URL that looks like `https://<Project ID>.stackblitz.io`.
+1. Share this URL with a friend or colleague.
+1. Users that visit your URL will see a development server start up, and then your application will load.

 ## Building locally

-To build your application locally, you will need to download the source code from your StackBlitz project.
+To build your application locally or for production, you will need to download the source code from your StackBlitz project.
 Click the `Download Project` icon in the left menu across from `Project` to download your files.

 Once you have the source code downloaded and unzipped, use the [Angular Console](https://angularconsole.com "Angular Console web site") to serve the application, or you install Node and have the Angular CLI installed.